kschu91/puppet-gogs/README.md

 #### sysconfig
   This module installs Gogs as a daemons/service on your system.
-This is done by the [provided init scripts of Gogs](https://github.com/gogits/gogs/tree/master/scripts/init) and depends on your distribution.
-If you need to change variables for the daemon script use this parameter.
+This is done by the [provided init scripts of Gogs](https://github.com/gogits/gogs/tree/master/scripts/init) and depends on your OS.

+  Normally there is no need to change this.
+But if you need to change variables for the daemon script anyways use this parameter.
   The provided variables are stored in a sysconfig file depending on your distribution and service name (e.g `/etc/default/gogs`) and are then automatically interpreted by the daemon scripts.

+  The configuration key to pass depends on your OS.
+For example for Debian the user variable is named `USER` and for CentOS it´s named `GOGS_USER`.
+  Take a look into the [provided init scripts of Gogs](https://github.com/gogits/gogs/tree/master/scripts/init) to make sure you pass the correct variables. otherwise your service may fail silently.

     class { '::gogs':
         sysconfig => {